Protonk/sr-characters/NPCs/starter/techno fixer.md

 But they're also (presumably) skilled in blowing things up in the matrix.
 Software (the computer skill I need for technomancer stuff) and the technomancer skills are all maxed.
 Physical combat is basically a loss (4 to hit for the pistol), but some social skills and high CHA allow for a little bit of talking it out.

-I figured I'd pay for the bar (no reason to exploit it and treat it as net income) as a middle lifestyle cost (paid out for 4 months). they have to maintain their house (low, obscure) and the imputed cost of the bar--bribes to security, registration with the grid, salary--net from the income provided by the bar.
-He'll also never use the "business" SIN for work.

 ####Human
 ____
 ####Qualities: